fallahn/xygine/Demo/readme.md

 keys may be rebound for both player one and two, by clicking on the currently bound key underneath the appropriate action icon.

-Escape, P and Pause keys all bring up the the quit menu in game.
+Escape, P and Pause keys all bring up the the pause/quit menu in game.

 F1 will open the console window, from there the Video and Audio options can be accessed to change the window size and alter the volume.

-When hosting a game servers expect incoming connections on port 40003.
+When hosting a game, servers expect incoming connections on port 40003.
-This is also true when running a local game, so windows users may see a warning from Windows firewall the first time the game is run.
+This is also true when running a local game, so Windows users may see a warning from Windows firewall the first time the game is run.
 Click allow connections on this port to continue.

+##### Gameplay
+The idea of the game is to clear all the levels required for the player to reach the top of the tower.
+Enemies can be defeated by trapping them in a bubble before bursting it, or by triggering a power up which then strikes the enemy.
+Power ups are colour coded to each player and come in two varieties - fire bombs and ninja stars.
+Some maps contain crates which can normally be pushed around and used to crush enemies, and on special maps can be picked up and dropped - at the cost of being able to shoot bubbles.
+Players can also collect Bonus Bubbles - bubbles that contain letters to spell out the word 'BONUS'.
+Collecting all five letters propels the player forward by five levels.
+    Plenty of extra points can be gained by collecting the food items dropped by defeated enemies, or by finding and wearing the magic crown.
+Each 10,000 points earned rewards the player with an extra life.
+The crown will also defand the player against a single blow from an enemy.

 ##### Maps
 Maps are [Tiled](http://www.mapeditor.org) tmx format maps